Jetsurf/jet-bot/README.md

 Requires youtube-dl and ffmpeg for online video/music playback.

 Soundclips are to be placed in a directory defined by discordbot.json.
+ - It is assumed that the files are volume normalized.
+This is what is ran on the production files as a starting point:
+   - `find . -name "*.mp3" -exec mp3gain -T -r -d -18dB {} \;`

 Requires a mysql backend, configured in discordbot.json.